 In fact, it may seem a tad overwhelming in the beginning for the newbie espresso aficionado.
 But once you fiddle with it a few times, you’d discover that it is fairly easy to use and customize.

 The meat of the features lies behind that swanky external casing though.
 The water is heated in seconds, thanks to the 1600W Thermo coil heating system and is then forced through the filter at the perfect 8 bar pressure courtesy an Italian 15-bar pressure pump.
 Keep an eye on that pressure gauge if you intend to pull like a barista folk.

 For the wannabe alchemists, there’s a 54mm magnetic tamper included in the package that lets you add your signature touch to the brew.

-If you prefer the milky, frothy capuccino, then the 360-degree swivel action steam wand has you covered.
-You can steam milk and it produces a rich foam with tons of micro bubbles.
+If you prefer the milky, frothy cappuccino, then the 360-degree swivel action steam wand has you covered.
+You can steam milk and it produces a rich foam with tons of microbubbles.

 The best part?
 You can do both, brew coffee and froth milk simultaneously.

 The BES870XL is easy to clean and maintain.
 The integrated cleaning module auto-activates and blinking light will alert you when the cycle needs to be run.